Foul Smelling

 • Blood test: This shows whether or not a person can successfully digest lactose after consuming products that contain it.

-• A hydrogen breath test: This involves a person repeatedly blowing a bag after consuming lactose.
+• A hydrogen breath test involves repeatedly blowing a bag after consuming lactose.
 If the collected air contains high levels of hydrogen, this indicates lactose intolerance.

-• A stool acidity test: This is a test of a person's stool after ingesting lactose.
+• A stool acidity test is a test of a person's stool after ingesting lactose.
 A very acidic stool sample indicates lactose intolerance.

-• A genetic test: This involves analyzing a sample of blood or saliva for a gene linked to lactose intolerance.
+• A genetic test involves analyzing a blood or saliva sample for a gene linked to lactose intolerance.

-• Surgical biopsy of the intestine: This involves a surgeon removing a small piece of the intestine for analysis.
+• Surgical biopsy of the intestine: A surgeon removes a small piece of the intestine for analysis.

 Milk allergy: